 Consistent attendance is essential in order for students to find academic success and earn credits steadily toward graduation.
-Classroom instruction and discussions, both in-person and remotely, are vital parts of every course that cannot be re-created and should not be missed, making regular attendance crucial to learning.
+Classroom instruction and discussions are vital parts of every course that cannot be re-created and should not be missed, making regular attendance crucial to learning.
 As adults, good attendance at work will also be expected and required.
 Parents are asked to partner with teachers by ensuring their students' daily attendance.
 All students are expected to arrive at school on time and attend all assigned classes every day.